hound-search/hound/README.md

 ### Using Go Tools

-0. [Install the Go tools](https://golang.org/doc/install) if you don't have it.
+0. [Install Go](https://golang.org/doc/install) if you don't have it already.
+Hound requires version 1.4 or later.

-+ After installing Go, make sure go's version is 1.4+ by typing `go version` in the command line.
-+ Set up your [`GOPATH`](https://github.com/golang/go/wiki/GOPATH) to a directory where you want to store all your Go packages.
-Otherwise all packages will be installed to `$HOME/go` by default.
+You might also want to define a [`GOPATH`](https://github.com/golang/go/wiki/GOPATH) environment variable) (it defaults to $HOME/go if you don't explicitly have one set).
+If everything is installed properly, go version will print out the installed version of go.

 1. Use the Go tools to install Hound.
 The binaries `houndd` (server) and `hound` (cli) will be installed in your $GOPATH.